HusseinHamdy/Covid-19/README.md

 - Pie charts to compare COVID-19 data across countries or regions.

 - Area charts to show total  cases and deaths by countries.
+# Tools used in projects
+Excel
+Power BI
+Power Query